-How do you change the environment to help adapt for the new changes.
+How do you change the environment to help adapt for these new changes?

-The main areas that can be problematic are the bathrooms, kitchen and the bedroom.
+The main areas that can be problematic are bathrooms, kitchens and bedrooms.

-One area many people struggle with is getting up and down from chairs, toilets, couches, beds, etc.
+Other areas in the home that many people struggle with include: getting up and down from chairs, toilets, couches, beds, etc.

-The person with dementia tend to loose things or can’t find things.
-Reducing clutter in the house enables you to be able find things easier if something get moved by the person with memory loss , the person also can have difficulty determining what objects are used for.
-Having just the toothbrush and toothpaste on the counter reduces the ability to use the object incorrectly.
+A person with dementia will tend to lose things or misplace things.
+Reducing clutter in the house enables your loved one to find things easier.
+If things are moved around by a person with dementia, they may have a difficult time determining what these objects are used for in the future.
+Having just the necessities, such as a toothbrush and toothpaste on the counter, reduces the ability to use the object incorrectly.

-Block unneeded information.
-Example: cover all the extra buttons on the microwave only leaving the needed ones to be seen.
+Another way to help a person with dementia in the home is to block unneeded information.
+Example: cover all extra buttons on the microwave or remote control, only leaving the needed ones visible.

-Lighting can also be a big impact for the individual with memory changes.
-Sometimes they can no longer remember where the light switch is or know when they should turn on the light.
-There are motion activated lights that can be installed.
-There are permanent at the light switch that will need an electrician or handy person in your family.
-There are also lights that can just be screwed into your light fixtures that will do the same thing.
+Lighting can also have a huge impact for an individual with memory changes.
+Sometimes they can no longer remember where the light switch is, or know when they should turn on the light.
+There are motion activated lights that can be installed in the home.
+Some are permanent, which will need an electrician or handy person in your family to install.
+There are also lights that can be screwed into your light fixtures that will do the same thing.